YizhiW91/Notes/notes/dataStructure/tree&graph.md

 In graph problems, there are multiple common formats that graph will be given in.
 * Array of edges
   * In this input format, the input will be a 2D array.
 Each element of the array will be in the form [x, y], which indicates that there is an edge between x and y.
   * It is slow to iterate through the array for every node to find out the neighbors.
 Instead, we use pre-process the array and put start ->end to a **hashmap**.
+This is **VERY COMMON**.
 * Adjacency list
   * In an adjacency list, the nodes will be numbered from 0 to n - 1.
 The input will be a 2D integer array, let's call it graph. graph[i] will be a list of all the outgoing edges from the ith node.
+This is the best format, equvalent to the hashmap, usually it does not need conversion.
 * Adjacency matrix
   * The nodes will be numbered from 0 to n - 1.
 You will be given a 2D matrix of size n x n, let's call it graph.
 If graph[i][j] == 1, that means there is an outgoing edge from node i to node j.
   * We can preproess the matrix to create a **hashmap** to aovid going through the matrix everytime when we need to access neighbor of ith node.
 Though both approaches are O(n2).